alecxander567/cvt-client/README.md

 1. Users upload images through the frontend
 2. Images are stored in Cloudinary
-3. Backend processes images using TensorFlow
+3. Backend processes images using PyTorch
 4. Extracted features are used for comparison
 5. Results are returned and displayed in the UI